viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/important-concepts.md

 - The decoder is initialized with the context vector to emit the transformed output.

-- Both the encoder and decoder are recurrent neural networks (LSTM or GRU units).
+- Both the encoder and decoder are recurrent neural networks (LSTM or GRU).

 However, such a fixed-length context vector design is inherently unsuitable for remembering long sentences, wherein the model forgets the initial input parts once it completes processing the input sentence.
 The [Attention mechanism](https://arxiv.org/pdf/1409.0473.pdf) resolves this problem.